EN World: History

+EN World was founded in 2000.
+It grew from the earlier "Eric Noah's Unofficial D&D 3rd Edition News" site, which was active from 1999 to 2001 and was the primary source of information about the third edition of the Dungeons & Dragons role-playing game before its release by Wizards of the Coast.

 In 2005, the EN World GameStore was launched as a platform for selling downloadable RPG products.
 The GameStore allowed sellers to use their profits to purchase other products or transfer the money to PayPal.
 Buyers could transfer funds from PayPal or a similar service to purchase any non-free product.
 However, the GameStore was sold to DriveThruRPG in 2006.

 EN World began experimenting with media content in 2012, starting with a six-episode animated show 'The Perturbed Dragon', video coverage of DragonMeet and the Battle of the Bards music competition.

 In 2018, the site launched its official podcast, "Morrus' Unofficial Tabletop RPG Talk," a weekly program that provides insight into tabletop role-playing game news.